What Is a Business Line of Credit?

 Approval timeline15–45 days (bank), 1–7 days (online)30–90 days (bank), 1–5 days (online)4–24 hours

-RepaymentFlexible draws and paydownsFixed monthly amortizationDaily or weekly debits tied to revenue
+RepaymentFlexible draws and paydownsFixed monthly amortizationWeekly or daily debits tied to revenue

 RenewalAnnual reviewPays down to zero, then refinanceOne-time, must reapply for next